blbadger/blbadger.github.io/generative-adversarials.md

 ### Unstable Convolutional GANs

-For large images, fully connected network GANs become less practical due to the exponential number of trainable parameters in the model.
+For large images, fully connected network GANs become less practical due to the exponential number of trainable parameters in both generator and discriminator.
 Convolutional neural networks generally perform very well at object recognition tasks, and so it is natural to wonder whether they would also make effective generative networks too.

 Convolutional neural networks have been historically viewed as difficult to use as discriminator/generator pairs in the GAN model.
 Empirically this has been attributed to their tendancy to lead to instabilities while training: either the discriminator may become much more effective than the generator such that all generated inputs are confidently rejected, or else the generator may be able to fool the discriminator early in the training program, which reduces the objective gradient for the discriminator and thus prevents effective learning.